open-telemetry/opentelemetry-cpp/docs/library-distribution.md

 different binding models and the recommendations.

-- **OpenTelemetry Libraries** - The libraries produced from this project, the API library will contain some globals/singletons such as `TracerProvider`.
+- **OpenTelemetry Libraries** - The libraries produced from this project, the API library will contain a minimal implementation including some compiled globals/singletons such as `TracerProvider`.
 - **OpenTelemetry Instrumented Libraries** - A library that depends on the OpenTelemetry API library to generate telemetry.
 - **OpenTelemetry Implementations or Exporters** - A specific implementation of